Threats to yellow-eyed penguins / hoiho

 Hoiho are considered to be ocean sentinels, helping us to understand the effects of pollution, over-fishing and climate change.
 They are highly sensitive to variation in the ocean, and sound the alarm on threats to marine ecosystems.

-The cumulative impact of a range of different threats means that hoiho is less resilient to any additional impacts.
+The cumulative impact of a range of different threats means that hoiho are less resilient to any additional impacts.